Past Events

 June 2024

-Successful conclusion of the 4th SSH workshop
+4th SSH workshop

 Held on June 17-18, 2024, at ETH Zurich, the 4th SSH Energy Workshop brought together about 70 experts to delve into social sciences and humanities (SSH) perspectives on energy transitions.
 Organized by the CSTS within the Transdisciplinarity Lab at ETH Zurich and SWEET CoSi Consortium, the workshop emphasized the significant role of SSH in shaping future energy transitions.